giantswarm/app-build-suite/README.md

 ### Installation

-`abs` is distributed as a docker image, so the easiest way to install and use it is to get our `dabs.sh` script, which is a wrapper script to make launching the docker image easier.
+`abs` is distributed as a docker image, so the easiest way to install and use it is to get our `dabs.sh` script from [releases](https://github.com/giantswarm/app-build-suite/releases). `dabs.sh` is a wrapper script that launches for you `abs` inside a docker container and provides all the necessary docker options required to make it work.

 Alternatively, you can just checkout this repository and build the docker image yourself by running: